Cases & Actions

 ISSUES: Racial Gerrymandering

-The Supreme Court will hear oral arguments in Alexander v.
+The Supreme Court heard oral arguments in Alexander v.
 South Carolina State Conference of the NAACP.
-The case challenges South Carolina Congressional District 1 as an unconstitutional racial gerrymander.
+The case challenged South Carolina Congressional District 1 as an unconstitutional racial gerrymander.

 The reasons for rejecting computational redistricting evidence in racial vote dilution cases simply do not apply in the racial gerrymandering context because racial gerrymandering claims turn on legislative intent and don’t rely on race-conscious baselines.
 Amici also recommend five best practices for conducting computational redistricting in the racial gerrymandering context.
 The brief encourages the Court to acknowledge the probative value of computational redistricting in the racial gerrymandering context, especially when it is implemented using best practices.